NicolasMuras/Django-login-system/README.md

 <strong>JWT Token system:</strong>
 <br>
 <br>
 Is easy to implement and help us to manage sessions and access to views.
-I have experience writing systems like this and recently I have write some similar for a Golang + Gin project.
+I have experience writing systems like this and recently I have written some similar for a Golang + Gin project.
 <br>
 <br>
 <strong>File structure:</strong>